dwzhu-pku/dwzhu-pku.github.io/index.md

 ---
 ## Biography

-Hi there 👋, I'm Dawei Zhu, a 2nd year Ph.D. student at Peking University.
+Hi there 👋, I'm Dawei Zhu, a 3rd year Ph.D. student at Peking University.
 I'm supervised by Prof. [Sujian Li](https://scholar.google.com/citations?user=RvBDhSwAAAAJ&hl=en&oi=ao).
 Previously, I obtained my bachelor’s degree from School of EECS, Peking University.

 My research focuses on Long Context Modeling.
 I believe that the ability to effectively process extremely long contexts is a crucial aspect for future language models and multi-modal models, ultimately leading us closer to AGI.
 Besides, I'm also interested in a broad range of topics, including Agent, Alignment, and the advancement of Multi-modal models.

 ## News

+- **[Sept.
+2024]** Our LongEmbed paper get accepted to EMNLP 2024! 🎉🎉🎉

 - **[Apr.
 2024]** Our new paper [LongEmbed: Extending Embedding Models for Long Context Retrieval](https://arxiv.org/abs/2404.12096) is out.

+- **[Apr.
+2024]** The method introduced in PoSE has been integrated into [Axolotl](https://github.com/axolotl-ai-cloud/axolotl), the popular SFT codebase recommended in [Gemma blog](https://developers.googleblog.com/en/gemma-family-and-toolkit-expansion-io-2024/).

 - **[Jan.
 2024]** Our PoSE paper get accepted to ICLR 2024! 🎉🎉🎉